 Both print journal articles and e-journal articles have the same in-text citations, but they may appear differently in the reference list.

-The referencing format for both the forms of journals differ in ways as given below:
+The referencing format for both the forms of journals differs in ways as given below:

 - Basic format for citing references in a print journal article-